katholiek-onderwijs-vlaanderen/sri2postgres/README.md

 A delta sync will return immediately with a return value of 0 if another one is still running!

-If you've configured the broadcast url, you can also start the listener, which will do a new delta sync anytime it gets a message:
+If you've configured the broadcast url, you can also start the listener, which will do a new delta sync (or the sync you've configured in broadcastSyncMethod) anytime it gets a message:

 ```
 client.installBroadCastListeners();